Christian Holder: Move to New York

-Return to London and recent years
+Return to London and later years

-After decades in the US, Holder returned to live in England, where he has been involved in various creative work.
+In 2009, Holder returned to live in England, where he was involved in various creative work.
 In 2010, his paintings and designs were exhibited in London alongside the work of his father Boscoe Holder and that of master designer Oliver Messel, a family friend.

-A recent project is writing the book and lyrics for a theatre piece called Verse of Fortune (in collaboration with Noa Ain) inspired by the life and work of French poet Baudelaire.
+A later project was writing the book and lyrics for a theatre piece called Verse of Fortune (in collaboration with Noa Ain) inspired by the life and work of French poet Baudelaire.

-In April 2015 Holder made his debut as a singer in his one-man cabaret entitled "At Home and Abroad", with music direction by Philip Foster, playing a sold-out show at The Crazy Coqs in London's Piccadilly, where he performed his own compositions as well as songs by Cole Porter, Noël Coward, Stephen Sondheim, Peter Allen and Rodgers & Hart.
+In April 2015, Holder made his debut as a singer in his one-man cabaret entitled "At Home and Abroad", with music direction by Philip Foster, playing a sold-out show at The Crazy Coqs in London's Piccadilly, where he performed his own compositions as well as songs by Cole Porter, Noël Coward, Stephen Sondheim, Peter Allen and Rodgers & Hart.
 A subsequent show in May 2016 at the same venue was entitled SUITE 60 and received a four-star review from BritishTheatre.com, where Douglas Mayo commented: "Holder succeeds in weaving a spell over his audience.
-It’s a blend of live performance and multi-media, that is perfectly placed in the intimacy of a venue like Crazy Coqs....his ability to deliver truth and drama through song enables him to captivate an audience for nearly two hours and leave them wanting more."
+It's a blend of live performance and multi-media, that is perfectly placed in the intimacy of a venue like Crazy Coqs....his ability to deliver truth and drama through song enables him to captivate an audience for nearly two hours and leave them wanting more."

 In August 2016, Holder appeared at the Victoria & Albert Museum in conversation with Greta Chaffer, in a special event entitled "Christian Holder: A life in performance, New York and London".

+The 2020 exhibition Père et Fils, featured recent work by Holder alongside previously unseen pieces by his father, hosted by Campbell's of London in South Kensington.

+Holder wrote and directed the play Ida Rubinstein: The Final Act, which was staged in 2021 at the Playground Theatre, with ballerina Naomi Sorkin performing the title role.

+In 2024, Holder published a limited edition fine art book about his father, entitled Boscoe Holder: Travels in Rhythm, A Life of Art and Dance.

+Holder died unexpectedly at his home in London on 18 February 2025, aged 75, having the previous week announced plans for a show called Christian Holder: Songs and Stories that was to be held in New York in April 2025.